Create a

 • Unaltered across its use and applications in storage, transmission, or reuse in blended metrics, analyses, and reporting.

-The last point also clarifies that data quality and integrity involve not only the maintenance and assurance of raw data (e.g., the assigned content entered into each defined data field) but also when combined or used to enter data into automated or calculated fields.
+The last point also clarifies that data quality and integrity involve not only the maintenance and assurance of raw data (e.g., the assigned content entered into each defined data field) but also the integrity of data when combined or used to populate automated or calculated fields.
 This is a crucial element to understand, as raw data fields are often combined to create others, such as the length of service/tenure (e.g., the current date minus the hire date), managers' average team engagement levels, or total sales commissions.
-Both types of data fields require auditing and evaluation for accuracy, as they can directly impact employee eligibility for benefits and assessments of performance or contributions.
+Both types of data fields require auditing and evaluation for accuracy, as they can directly affect employee eligibility for benefits and performance or contribution assessments.

 The value of complete HR data quality and integrity

-The benefits of high HR data quality are substantial and have a direct impact on business and talent processes, programs, and talent decisions.
-They can make or break leaders' and managers' confidence in the business alignment and savvy of HR leadership and team members, as well as perceptions and the level of trust in HR's observations, trends, and recommendations.
-The value of robust (and risks of poor) HR data quality and integrity oversight and management include:
+The benefits of high HR data quality are substantial and directly impact business and talent processes, programs, and talent decisions.
+They can make or break leaders' and managers' confidence in the business alignment and the savvy of HR leadership and team members, as well as perceptions of and trust in HR's observations, trends, and recommendations.
+The value of robust (and risks of poor) HR data quality, integrity oversight, and management includes:

 Accurate information

 Taking formal steps to ensure that the information used is accurate and reliable simplifies its use.
-It avoids unnecessary inefficiencies, lost time, staffing and resource costs, and poor responsiveness that result from the need to investigate and make corrections as errors and omissions are identified through manager or employee complaints, questions, and challenges.
-It enables reliable and consistent comparisons over time, across organizational units and circumstances, which can reveal the steadiness of improvements or outlier occurrences that require a “deeper dive” into the reasons for unusual or anomalous events.
+It avoids unnecessary inefficiencies, lost time, staffing and resource costs, and poor responsiveness that result from the need to investigate and correct errors and omissions identified through manager or employee complaints, questions, and challenges.
+It enables reliable and consistent comparisons over time, across organizational units and circumstances, revealing the steadiness of improvements or outlier occurrences that require a “deeper dive” into the reasons for unusual or anomalous events.

 Trust and confidence

 When HR data is accurate and reliable, it builds trust in the information and the systems that manage it.
-Reporting based on data that reveals inconsistencies, inaccuracies, or results and trends that are difficult to explain dilutes the faith that leaders and managers have in HR and its recommendations.
+Reporting based on data that reveals inconsistencies, inaccuracies, or results and trends that are difficult to explain erodes leaders' and managers' confidence in HR and its recommendations.
 HR's credibility is supported by the consistency, reliability, and relevance of its reporting and resulting strategies and action plans.

 Compliance